HL7/emedicinal-product-info/input/pagecontent/ePI-structure.md

 1. As a logical document: the bundle of contained resources is a single instance and can only be interpreted, changed or viewed as a whole.
 For example, the Bundle represents version 3 of a Patient Information Leaflet or version 2 of a SmPC.

-2. As individual resources: Certain resoureces exist independently outside the Bundle and outside of the logical document.
+2. As individual resources: Certain resources exist independently outside the Bundle and outside of the logical document.
 For example, the Medicinal Product Definition resource lives both as part of the logical document and as an independent resource.

 #### List resource
 The list resource references other resources.
 In this context, the List contains:
 1. Narrative description of the medicinal products it contains
 2. An ordered collection of cross-references to the Medicinal Product Definition resources that the ePI document is about.
 The List is dynamic since the cross-references are added, removed or changed over time.

-Althought some use cases involve pulling metadata, sections or narrative content from the Composition, the List resource is not published independently from the Bundle.
+Although some use cases involve pulling metadata, sections or narrative content from the Composition, the List resource is not published independently from the Bundle.

 #### Composition resource
 The Composition defines the basic structure and the human readable narrative content for the ePI document.
 For example, encoded section headings; narrative text (paragraphs, sentences); tables; and bulleted lists.
-The Composition taggs the language of the narrative content
+The Composition tags the language of the narrative content

 All narrative content is in XHTML fragment with HTML 4.0 standard formatting (Refer to [section 2.4 Narrative](http://build.fhir.org/narrative.html#xhtml) of the FHIR specification for HTML 4.0 exceptions and exclusions).